 The Missionary Service Committee, circa 1961.

 Seeking to follow this process, a committee was formed to act on behalf of all the assemblies to apply for permits and forward funds directly to missionaries.
-This committee was called the Missionary Service Committee and immediately began to function as a government-recognized conduit for the forwarding of funds to commended missionaries.
+This committee was called the Missionary Service Committee and immediately began to function as a government-recognized means for the forwarding of funds to commended missionaries.
 Very soon after, it was realized that service charges and handling costs could be minimized by collecting funds and sending them out monthly rather than as a multitude of individual amounts.

 As a result of these unexpected efficiencies, when the Second World War drew to a close in 1945, it was decided that the Missionary Service Committee should continue providing this service for the missionaries and those who support them.
 From the beginning, the Missionary Service Committee was recognized by Revenue Canada as a charity, however it was incorporated in 1959 and became a registered charity in 1967.